Anderson acceleration of derivative-free projection methods for constrained monotone nonlinear equations: Numerical Experiments and Applications

 for $k\geq1$ and $\theta_{k}\in [\vartheta_1,\vartheta_2]$, and

 for $k\geq1$ and $\theta_{k}\notin [\vartheta_1,\vartheta_2]$.
 Thus $\|d_k\| \leq s_2 \|F_k\|,~s_2:=\max\{1,\vartheta_2\}+\frac{2}{\mu}$.

 All related parameters of SCGP, HTTCGP and MSTTCGP are the same as their originals.
 In addition, we set the line search and the projection parameters $\sigma=0.01$, $\gamma=1$, $\rho=0.6$, $\xi=1.7$, $t_1=0.001$, $t_2=0.4$ for MSTTCGP.
-We use AA-SCGP, AA-HTTCGP and AA-MSTTCGP to denote their Anderson acceleration variant with the AA parameters $m=3$, $c=10$, $b=0.1$ and $\lambda=10^{-10}$.
+We use AA-SCGP, AA-HTTCGP and AA-MSTTCGP to denote their Anderson acceleration variant with the AA parameters $c=10$, $b=0.1$ and $\lambda=10^{-10}$.
+We test the effect of $m$ with different values.
 During the implementation, the stopping criterion in all algorithms is as $\| F_k\|\leq \epsilon=10^{-6}$, or the number of iterations exceed 2,000.

-\subsection{Large-scale nonlinear equations}
+\subsection{Large-Scale Nonlinear Equations}

-We first test these algorithms on the standard constrained nonlinear equations with different dimensions.
-To assess the effectiveness of these algorithms objectively, we conduct tests for each problem using initial points randomly generated from the interval $(0, 1)$.
-The numerical results, obtained from running each test 10 times with each algorithm, are presented in Table \ref{T1}, where `` P(n)/$\overline{\rm Iter}$/$\overline{\rm NF}$/$\overline{\rm Tcpu}$/$\overline{\|F^{\ast}\|}$'' stand for test problems (problem dimensions), average number of iterations, average number of evaluations of $F$, average CPU time in seconds, average final value of $\|F_k\|$ when the program is stopped, respectively.
+In this part, we test these algorithms on the standard constrained nonlinear equations with different dimensions.
 The following test Problems 1-4 are respectively selected as the same as Problems 1, 3, 5 and 7 in \cite{WSLZ23}.
 The convex constraints of these problems are $\mathcal{C}=\mathbb{R}_{+}^{n}$ and the mapping $F$ is defined as

 \textbf{Problem 1.}

 \textbf{Problem 2.}

 \textbf{Problem 3.}